han-yaeger/yaeger-tutorial/README.md

 testing purposes you should add a `System.out.println("Collision!");`

 :arrow_forward: Start the game and test if the collision has been detected.

+> You might have noticed that because Yaeger uses the Bounding Box to check for collisions, the collision detection
+> is not as accurate as you might like it to be.
+This can be solved by using the notion of a hit box, a shape that
+> defines the area that is being checked during a collision detection cycle.
+Hit Boxes can be used in Yaeger, through
+> the use of a `CompositeEntity`: an Entity that consists of other Entities.
+> An implementation of this can be found in the [Yaeger Showcase](https://github.com/han-yaeger/yaeger-showcase) on
+> the *Composing* Scene.
+On that Scene we again find Hanny and the Swordfish, but both are constructed through the use
+> of a `CompositeEntity`.
+The Swordfish consists of a `SpriteEntity` and a `RectangleEntity` that is invisible and
+> placed on top of the Swordsfish's sword.
+Since that rectangle implements the interface `AABBCollider`, the collision between
+> Hanny and the sword is the collision that is detected.
+>

 ### Let Hanny respawn after a collision with the SwordFish
 Because Hanny is the one who needs to know if she has collided with the SwordFish, she will be the one who implements